Skip to Content

 Cosmic Rewind is not the only attraction that uses a virtual queue.
 TRON Lightcycle / Run also uses a virtual queue.

-2 other attractions – Remy’s Ratatouille Adventure and Rise of the Resistance – have also used virtual queues in the past, and although Disney reserves the right to bring them back, we have yet to see that happen and don’t really anticipate that it will.
+2 other attractions – Remy’s Ratatouille Adventure and Rise of the Resistance – have also used virtual queues in the past, but when demand decreased after new attractions opened, the virtual queues here were paused.

 Can you get a spot in the virtual queue for both Cosmic Rewind AND TRON?